MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 1. Login to WIN2 virtual machine as Admin with the password: **Pa55w.rd**.

-2. Open the browser, search for, download, and install the new Microsoft Edge browser.
-Start the new Edge browser.
+2. Open the Microsoft Edge browser.

-3. Open a browser and log into the Azure Portal at https://portal.azure.com with your credentials.
+3. Open a browser and log into the Azure Portal at https://portal.azure.com with the credentials you've been using in the previous labs.

 4. In the Search bar of the Azure Portal, type *Sentinel*, then select **Azure Sentinel**.